-Covered Health Services Percentage of Prescription Drug Charge Payable by the Plan (Per Prescription Order or Refill): Payable by the Plan
+Covered Health Services Percentage of Prescription Drug Charge Payable by the Plan (Per Prescription Order or Refill): Percentage of Out-of- Network Reimbursement Rate Payable by the Plan (Per Prescription Order or Refill):

 Network Non-Network

 Retail - up to a 31-day supply 2 When a Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.
-100% after 100% after you pay a:
+100% after you pay a:

 ■ Tier-1 \$5 Copay \$5 Copay

 ■ Tier-2 \$15 Copay \$15 Copay

-■ Tier-3 \$30 Copay \$30 Copay
+■ Tier-3 \$3 0 Copay \$30 Copay

-Covered Health Services Percentage of Prescription Drug Charge Payable by the Plan (Per Prescription Order or Refill): Network Percentage of Out-of- Network Reimbursement Rate Payable by the Plan (Per Prescription Orde or Refill): Products - up to a 90-day supply The following supply limits apply: As written by the provider, up to a consecutive 90-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
+Covered Health Services Percentage of Prescription Drug Charge Payable by the Plan (Per Prescription Order or Refill): Network Percentage of Out-of- Network Reimbursement Rate Payable by the Plan (Per Prescription Order or Refill): Non-Network Specialty Prescription Drug Products - up to a 90-day supply The following supply limits apply: As written by the provider, up to a consecutive 90-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
 When a Specialty Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.
 Supply limits apply to Specialty Prescription Drug Products obtained at a Network Pharmacy, a mail order Network Pharmacy or a Designated Pharmacy.
-Network Non-Network 100% after you pay a: ■ Tier-1 \$5 Copay or \$12.50 Copay for 90 day supply \$12.50 Copay for 90 da supply ■ Tier-2 \$15 Copay or \$15 Copay or
+100% after you pay a: ■ Tier-1 \$5 Copay or \$12.50 Copay for 90 day supply \$5 Copay or \$12.50 Copay for 90 day supply ■ Tier-2 \$15 Copay or \$15 Copay or

-Covered Health Services Percentage of Prescription Drug Charge Payable by the Plan (Per Prescription Order or Refill): Percentage of Out-of- Network Reimbursement Rate Payable by the Plan (Per Prescription Order or Refill): Network Non-Network \$25 Copay for 90 day supply \$25 Copay for 90 day supply ■ Tier-3 \$30 Copay or \$60 Copay for 90 day supply \$30 Copay or \$60 Copay for 90 day supply Mail Order Network Pharmacy - up to a 90-day supply 2 100% after you pay a: Not Covered ■ Tier-1 \$12.50 Copay Not Covered ■ Tier-2 \$25 Copay Not Covered ■ Tier-3 \$60 Copay Not Covered
+Covered Health Services Percentage of Prescription Drug Charge Payable by the Plan (Per Prescription Order or Refill): Network Percentage of Out-of- Network Reimbursement Rate Payable by the Plan (Per Prescription Order or Refill): Non-Network

+\$25 Capey for 90 day

+\$25 Copay for 90 day supply \$25 Copay for 90 day supply

+■ Tier-3 \$30 Copay or \$60 Copay for 90 day supply \$30 Copay or \$60 Copay for 90 day supply

+Mail Order Network

+Pharmacy - up to a 90-day supply 2 100% after you pay a: Not Covered

+■ Tier-1 \$12.50 Copay Not Covered

+■ Tier-2 \$25 Copay Not Covered

+■ Tier-3 \$60 Copay Not Covered